ejnguyen1/cse15L-lab-report/lab-report2.md

 # Lab report 2: Servers and Bugs

 ## Part 1: StringServer
 I created a server called StringServer that prints out string messages.
-The first request of the server produces the following page:
+The first request of the server produces the following page.

 ![Image](https://user-images.githubusercontent.com/122569733/215231995-69a9c05c-8059-4c3c-ac9d-a43959f86e85.png)
 To produce the server, several methods are called: